NWChemEx/.github/docs/source/community/issues.rst

 which would be cool, find an algorithm which runs slow, or can't find documentation to answer a question you have, you open an issue.
 If you're a developer, you can then use Issues as a task list.
-If you're a user, you can use Issues to give feedback to the repo's developers.
+If you're a user, you can use Issues to give feedback to the code developers.

 **********************
 Why Do We Need Issues?
 **********************

-As much as we wish it weren't true, NWChemEx is not presently the best it can be.
+As much as we wish it weren't true, NWChemEx can always be improved.
 When we find something that could be better, we need to fix it.
 Often times we're in the middle of something else and don't want to drop everything to address the problem.
 This is where Issues can help.
 Using Issues we are able to track tasks and make the code better.